Football news - UEFA confirm Euro 2020 postponed until 2021

 - Football LIVE - Euro 2020 postponed until 2021 by UEFA amid coronavirus crisis

-The decision was taken after deliberations were made during a conference call with UEFA’s key stakeholders, the European governing body said in a statement.
+The decision was taken after a conference call with UEFA’s key stakeholders, the European governing body said in a statement.

-"UEFA today announced the postponement of its flagship national team competition, UEFA EURO 2020, due to be played in June and July this year," read the statement from UEFA.
+"UEFA today announced the postponement of its flagship national team competition, UEFA Euro 2020, due to be played in June and July this year," read the statement.

 "The health of all those involved in the game is the priority, as well as to avoid placing any unnecessary pressure on national public services involved in staging matches."